 The writing style differs for every technical piece because it heavily depends on who the audience is and the scenario that the technical piece is being written for.
 The tone of a technical writing piece is essential because it helps the reader understand what kind of tone is required to complete the task.
 Word choice is also an essential part of the style in helping meet the needs of the audience because it connects back to who your audience is.
 When referencing sections of information or websites, it’s essential to provide clear and visible ways to access the information using tools, such as figures and tables.

 Do Extra Research and Learn More

 Knowing the bare minimum might not get the best technical piece to help the audience understand the information.
 There could be a lot of terminology that both the writer and reader might not understand.
 As a rule of thumb, if you as a reader do not understand a concept or term, define it.
 Too much information can always be cut down in later reviews.
 This information should be researched in order to understand how it works with what the writer is writing as a whole.
-Research a little father and find out what other information could be used to enhance the technical piece being written.
+Research a little further and find out what other information could be used to enhance the technical piece being written.

 Become the Audience and Underestimate the Audience

 Put yourself in the audience’s shoes.
 Can you clearly understand and follow the instructions or information that you have written for the audience?
 If yes, you can provide more information if you think it needs a little more help.
 If not, you need to find the parts that aren’t clear and find a way to provide the information properly.
 A big problem that technical writers often have is that they overestimate the knowledge of their audience.
 The audience could be multiple people at different levels of knowledge.
 It’s perfectly acceptable to briefly provide information that could be assumed or already stated as a refresher for the audience.

 Ask for a Second and Third Opinion and Peer Review